foneandrew/ruby-spec-runner/README.md

 ## Known Issues

 - I don't have access to a windows machine so I can only hope that it works there.
-- Minitest support can be a bit janky as the default output isn't ideal for parsing
+- Minitest support is a bit janky as the default output isn't ideal for parsing
-  - The extension can get confused when an error occurs in a setup block
+  - The extension can get confused when an error occurs outside of the test example (setup blocks, helper methods etc).
+When this happens the test could be marked as passing when it actually failed.
-  - Editing a test file while tests are running may result in editor decorations appearing in the incorrect location
+  - Editing a test file while tests are running can result in editor decorations appearing in the incorrect location

 ## Release Notes